- Aged Care

 Community Care Ministries involves visiting hospitals, nursing homes, and people unable to leave their own homes.
 Last year at Christmas alone, almost 6,000 gift packs were distributed throughout NSW, ACT and Qld.

-The Salvation Army runs a social education and training centre for intellectually handicapped people in Queensland, as well as an accommodation facility for intellectually handicapped people.
+The Salvation Army delivers social education and training as well as providing supported accommodation for people with intellectual disabilities in Queensland

 A 'Bereaved by Suicide' therapeutic support group operates at The Salvation Army’s Chatswood centre in Sydney and on the Gold Coast in Queensland.